oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 For the details of Parameters, please refer to Section 7.

-**Note:** You can change env variable such as IPs and ORACLE_PWD based on your env.
+**Note:** You can change env variable such as IPs based on your env.
+If you have more than one node in the cluster, you must set EXISTING_CLS_NODES environment variable with comma separated nodes of the cluster.Also, OS_PASSWORD must be same on all the nodes for grid and oracle user in cluster during node addition.
 For details about the env variables, please refer the section 7.

 * Continue at the section "4.3 Assigning Network to RAC Containers"